The SaaS world loves an acronym, so say hi to your new go-to SaaS sales & marketing acronym glossary for quick checks during your next standup.

 - Nurture campaigns can be aimed at leads and MQLs, recent app signup users, and of course customers as well.
-From simple marketing emails to more involved onboarding emails, nurture content can keep the target audience engaged.
+From simple marketing emails to more involved onboarding emails, nurturing content can keep the target audience engaged.

-- More importantly when it comes to churn, retention should be baked into the software and service components of the offering.
+- More importantly when it comes to churning, retention should be baked into the software and service components of the offering.
 Marketing's job often ends when the MQL is handed off to sales after all.